dbt-labs/docs.getdbt.com/website/docs/faqs/project/which-materialization.md

 ---
 title: Which materialization should I use for my model?
-Description: “Recommendations on materializations to use for models”
+Description: "Recommendations on materializations to use for models"
-sidebar_label: ‘What materializations to use’
+sidebar_label: 'What materializations to use'
 id: structure-a-project

 ---